BirdOnTheBranch/Blog/README.md

 &nbsp;
 # Articles-blog.

-*This application is an articles blog, that incorporates a system to sends them by emails, and also add comments in them.
-Also It add tagging system for search them in trends or by similar tags, and create own tags for users.*
+*The application is an articles blog.
+It incorporates an email system to send them or add comments about them.
+It also incorporates a labeling system to search for trends, titles or similar content.
+Contains own labels for users, along with a mapping and site feed.*

 &nbsp;
 ###### Hi, human.
 The repo uses: